waku-org/specs/standards/application/relay-reliability.md

 - query store node based on topics and time range for message hashes periodically
 - check outgoing buffer with returned message hash, if included, mark message as `sent`, resend if needed.
 - check incoming buffer with returned message hash, if not included, fetch the missing message with its hash.
+- update the last fetch time for the interested topic

 ## Security and Performance Considerations